giljr/Ardu_Serie/README.md

 > Hi, this is about [Arduino](https://www.arduino.cc/)
 Open like Arduino itself;
-Arduino is a low-cost (approx. $25-$30) open source programmable micro-controller that allows you to build robots and *intellegent* machines.
+Arduino is a low-cost (approx. $25-$30) open source programmable micro-controller that allows you to build robots and *intelligent* machines.

 I Welcomed you to visit my [Youtube Playlist](https://www.youtube.com/playlist?list=PLK3PeNcUzb8TwZuXZJgREj5nDbQxRLW_a) and my WebPages: